simonlthorp/openGLMaze/README.txt

-turn left: 1 finger drag left on screen reset position: 1 finger double tap open/close minimap: 2 finger double tap toggle object movement: 3 finger double tap when on top of the model
+turn left: 1 finger drag left on screen reset position: 1 finger double tap open/close minimap: 2 finger double tap toggle object movement: 3 finger double tap when on top of the model or Object Movement button Translate object: 2 finger drag when on top of the model
 _____________________

 Buttons: